 Brass fixtures can soon look tarnished so clean by making a paste of bicarbonate of soda and lemon juice.
 Lightly scrub the fixtures, leave for a few minutes and then buff with a clean cloth.

 Remove caked on hairspray from mirrors by wiping with a little surgical spirit on a soft cloth.

 To remove stubborn rings around toilet bowls, use a pumice stone.
 Keeping the stone wet, rub until the ring has gone.
 Don't try this on enamel or plastic fittings.

 6. Descale shower heads

-Descale chrome shower heads monthly in hard water areas where they can easily clog up.
+Descale shower heads monthly in hard water areas where they can easily clog up.
 Soak overnight in a solution of half white vinegar and half water and then rinse.

 7. Clean Your Toothbrush